dspencer-kc/MAWDSlideTracker/README.md

 # MAWDSlideTracker

 MAWD Slide Tracker is designed to track slides and blocks for a histology lab and runs on top of an APLIS (currently CernerCopath Plus running on Sybase).
 This project was started by our lab to enhance our cassette and slide tracking abilities.
 Inspiration and solution architecture was taken from the OPENLIS project.
-In continueing with the ideas of the OPENLIS movement, the MAWDSlideTracker (or whatever we end up calling it) is designed for another lab to be able to reuse the code.
+In continuing with the ideas of the OPENLIS movement, the MAWDSlideTracker (or whatever we end up calling it) is designed for another lab to be able to reuse the code.
 However, to get the project off the ground, it is very much tied to our specific lab and lab software setup.

 ## Contributers